Stoboal/mapster/README.md

 6. Submit your choice and see how close you were!
 7. Check your profile.
 8. Check your place in the Leaderboard.

+## ✨ Features

+* 📍 Guess locations based on Google Street Views
+* 🗺️ Interactive map for placing your guess
+* 💯 Scoring system based on distance from the correct answer.

+## 🛠️ Built With

+This project was built using the following technologies: Django REST, PostgreSQL, React, CSS, Google Cloud Platform, Render.